• 10.00am - 5.30pm

 How long we keep your data

-Requests, and all personal data associated with them, made under Freedom of Information are in most cases destroyed after 2 years from completion, in line with enquiries procedures set out in NAM’s retention schedule.
+Requests, and all personal data associated with them, made under Freedom of Information are in most cases destroyed two years after completion, in line with enquiries procedures set out in the Museum’s retention schedule.
+Responses to requests that have been challenged may be subject to a longer retention period.

 What are your rights?